kouphax/dev-machine-prov/README.md

 Remember to change variables in the `variables.json` file.

-If you want to run the ansible playbook, run:
+If you want to run the ansible playbook:

     make